 Dilution from Subsequent Closing.
-Following the investment by the Company in the Investment Company, investor members subscribing for interests in the Investment Company at any closing thereafter are expected to ultimately participate in existing portfolio investments of the Investment Company, possibly diluting the interest of existing investor members, and sharing in returns attributable to such portfolio investments pro rata (subject to certain adjustments as contemplated in the Investment Company documentation, including due to excuse rights of investor members in the Investment Company, if applicable).
+Following the investment by the Company in the Investment Company, investor members subscribing for interests in the Investment Company at any closing thereafter are expected to ultimately participate in existing portfolio investments of the Investment Company, possibly diluting the interest of existing investor members, and sharing in returns attributable to such portfolio investments pro rata (subject to certain adjustments as contemplated in the Investment Company, if applicable).
 Although such investor members, including the Company, will contribute amounts for investment in the Investment Company, there can be no assurance that this payment will reflect the fair value of the Investment Company's existing investments.